 It is unfortunately true that when most people hear the word journalism they automatically envision reporters descending on tragic scenes shouting ghoulish questions.
 “How’d you feel when you saw your son’s dead body?”
-Or they blame the ruthless papparazzi for Princess Diana’s death, losing sight of journalism’s many heroic professionals: Woodward and Bernstein, Walter Cronkite, and, more recently, Amy Goodman (Democracy Now), Jeremy Scahill (Blackwater: The Rise of the World’s Most Powerful Mercenary Army), and Julian Assange (WikiLeaks).
+Or they blame the ruthless papparazzi for Princess Diana’s death, losing sight of journalism’s many heroic professionals: Woodward and Bernstein, Walter Cronkite, and, more recently, Amy Goodman (Democracy Now), and Jeremy Scahill (Blackwater: The Rise of the World’s Most Powerful Mercenary Army).

 Without the courage of investigative reporters, Richard Nixon might have served out his full term, and our nation most likely would have witnessed an entirely different history.
 Daniel Ellsberg released the Pentagon Papers in 1971 to The New York Times.
 They revealed that the government knew early on that the Viet Nam war could probably not be won, that continuing it would lead to more casualties than publicly admitted, and that the Johnson Administration had systematically lied to the public and to Congress.